jetlawrence/repo_list_app/README.md

 ## How to run
 - For iOS: Run `react-native run-ios` or `npx react-native run-ios`
+  - if you encounter an error running the app, try running `pod install` inside `ios` directory then run command again in root directory
 - For Android: Run `react-native run-android` or `npx react-native run-android`

 ## Run tests